Wegovy (Semaglutide)

 “Some common side effects of Wegovy (semaglutide) are gastrointestinal (GI) Issues such as diarrhea, constipation, gassiness, nausea, stomach upset, vomiting abdominal pain and bloating,” Charlot told Drugwatch.

 Other medications containing semaglutide, such as Ozempic, can cause similar side effects.
-However, the risk of Wegovy side effects and the potential for increased intensity could be higher because of its higher dosing.
+However, the risk of Wegovy causing more severe side effects could be greater because of its higher dosing.

 Serious Wegovy Side Effects